Youthful Offender Sentencing in Okaloosa County and Fort Walton Beach

 - Incarceration: The Court can impose incarceration as a condition of probation or community control for no longer than 364 days.

 - Split Sentence: The Court may impose a split sentence that includes incarceration and probation or community control.
 This means the Court could sentence you to the 6-year cap but the sentence can be split in any number of ways.
 For example, you could be sentenced to 2 years with the Department of Corrections followed by 4 years of probation or community control.
 If you are sentenced under a split scheme, the incarcerative portion cannot be for less than 1 year and cannot exceed 4 years.

 - Straight Incarceration: The Court cannot impose a sentence of more than 6 years for the charged offense.
 Under this scheme, the offender would be screened upon entry for the basic training program.

 If your son or daughter has been charged in adult court and they are under the age of 21, it is critically important to your child’s freedom that you call an experienced juvenile defense attorney immediately.

-At Flaherty Defense Firm, I focus my practice on defending serious felony cases.
-I also defend children that have been charged in juvenile court.
-This range of expertise allows me to secure better results than other attorneys who “dabble” in felony work or juvenile defense.
+At Flaherty Defense Firm, we focus our practice on defending serious felony cases.
+We also defend children that have been charged in juvenile court.
+This range of expertise allows our team to secure better results than other attorneys who “dabble” in felony work or juvenile defense.

 You can also count on the compassion and understanding your family needs and deserves as you endure this terrible experience.
-I am a dad myself.
-I have 3 kids, including 2 who are teenagers.
-In fact, everyone who works at Flaherty Defense Firm is a parent.
-My team and I will do everything possible to protect your child and ease your stress.
+We are parents too and we understand you are in a difficult position between teaching your child and protecting your child.
+Our team will do everything possible to protect your child and ease your stress.

-If your son or daughter has been charged as an adult in Fort Walton Beach, or Okaloosa County, call me for a free, confidential consultation at (850) 243-6097.
+If your son or daughter has been charged as an adult in Fort Walton Beach, or Okaloosa County, call us for a free, confidential consultation at (850) 243-6097.